| Julianna Empie of Penn State University (on horse) won the first class held at 2022

 were honored during a ceremony following the Parade of Teams which took place just

+prior to the first western class of 2022 Nationals.
 Look what Dr. John X started!: It took 49 years, but the school once known as C.W.

 Post College finally sent a full hunter seat team to IHSA Nationals.
 In the fall of